Careers

 Household Maintenance

-• Ensure bedrooms are thoroughly cleaned prior to assigning to a new resident.
+• Ensure bedrooms are thoroughly cleaned prior to assigning a new resident.

 • Maintain household laundry.